Granger Causality in Extremes: Introduction

-The intersection between causality and extremes is a burgeoning research area, and only recently have some connections between causality and extremes begun to emerge. \cite{EngelkeGraphicalModels} propose graphical models within the context of extremes. \cite{Extremal_quantile_treatment_effect_Deuber_and_Engelke} have developed a method for estimating extremal quantiles of treatment effects. \cite{bodik2024extreme_treatment_effect} introduced the notion of extreme treatment effect in the potential outcomes framework.
-Other notable approaches encompass recursive max-linear models on directed acyclic graphs \citep{Mario} and conditionally parametric causal models \citep{bodik2023identifiability}. \cite{Naveau} analyzed the the effect of climate change on weather extremes. \cite{courgeau2021extreme} proposed a framework for extreme event propagation.
+The intersection between causality and extremes is a burgeoning research area, and only recently have some connections between causality and extremes been made. \cite{EngelkeGraphicalModels} propose graphical models within the context of extremes. \cite{Extremal_quantile_treatment_effect_Deuber_and_Engelke} have developed a method for estimating extremal quantiles of treatment effects. \cite{bodik2024extreme_treatment_effect} introduced the notion of extreme treatment effect in the potential outcomes framework. \cite{Naveau} analyzed the effect of climate change on weather extremes. \cite{courgeau2021extreme} proposed a framework for extreme event propagation.

-In this work, we contribute to the existing literature by formalizing a definition of Granger-type causality in extremes.
-We present two definitions, each reflecting the following intuitions regarding the time series $(\textbf{X},\textbf{Y})^\top= ((X_t,Y_t)^\top, t\in\mathbb{Z})$: \begin{itemize} \item $X_t$ being extreme ``increases the probability of'' $Y_{t+p}$ being extreme, \item $X_t$ being extreme ``implies'' $Y_{t+p}$ being extreme, \end{itemize} for some lag $p\in\mathbb{N}$.
-In Section~\ref{section_granger_cusality_in_tail} we formalize these notions using a generalization of so-called causal tail coefficient, first introduced by \cite{Gnecco} in the context of SCMs, followed by its modification for time series \citep{bodik}.
+We formalize the definition of Granger causality in extremes using a generalization of the so-called causal tail coefficient, first introduced by \cite{Gnecco} in the context of SCMs.
 For a pair of random variables $X_1, X_2$ with their respective distributions $F_1, F_2$, the causal (upper) tail coefficient of $X_1$ on $X_2$ is defined as

 if the limit exists.
-This coefficient lies between zero and one and captures the influence of $X_1$ on $X_2$ in the upper tail since, intuitively, if $X_1$ has a monotonically increasing influence on $X_2$, we expect $\Gamma_{1,2}$ to be close to unity.
-Under strong assumptions on the the tails of $X_1, X_2$ and their underlying causal structure, the values of $\Gamma_{1,2}$ and $\Gamma_{2,1}$ allow us to discover the causal relationship between $X_1$ and $X_2$ \citep[Theorem~1]{Gnecco}. \cite{Pasche} proposed an inference method that adjusts the causal tail coefficient for observed confounders and a permutation test strategy for causal discovery. \cite{bodik} modified the causal tail coefficient for stationary bivariate time series $(\textbf{X},\textbf{Y})^\top= ((X_t,Y_t)^\top, t\in\mathbb{Z})$ by considering a coefficient
+This coefficient lies between zero and one and captures the influence of $X_1$ on $X_2$ in the upper tail.
+Intuitively, if $X_1$ has a monotonically increasing influence on $X_2$, we expect $\Gamma_{1,2}$ to be close to unity.
+Under strong assumptions on the tails of $X_1, X_2$ and their underlying causal structure, the values of $\Gamma_{1,2}$ and $\Gamma_{2,1}$ allow us to discover the causal relationship between $X_1$ and $X_2$ \citep[Theorem~1]{Gnecco}. \cite{Pasche} proposed an inference method that adjusts the causal tail coefficient for observed confounders and a permutation test strategy for causal discovery. \cite{bodik} modified the causal tail coefficient for stationary bivariate time series $(\textbf{X},\textbf{Y})^\top= ((X_t,Y_t)^\top, t\in\mathbb{Z})$ to